chemgymrl/chemgymrl/docs/lesson_1_extract.md

 total_reward += reward
 ```

-I hope this tutorial helped with your understanding of how an agent might interact with the extraction environmenment!
+I hope this tutorial helped with your understanding of how an agent might interact with the extraction environment!